-JG Afrika assisted the South African National Roads Agency Limited raise the quality of markings on the national road network by introducing performance-based marking contracts on its projects.
+JG Afrika (Pty) Ltd assisted the South African National Roads Agency Limited (SANRAL) raise the quality of road markings on the national road network by introducing performance-based marking contracts on its projects.

 The client was concerned that there have been too many instances where road markings have deteriorated long before their specified 18 to 24-month lifespan.
 Under this system, payment is only made to the contractor once it has been ascertained that the paint complies with minimum standards.
 This approach is, therefore, expected to significantly improve the quality of markings on the road network.